Fosinopril and Hydrochlorothiazide

 Fosinopril sodium and hydrochlorothiazide tablets have been evaluated for safety in over 660 patients with hypertension; approximately 137 of these patients were treated for more than one year.
 The observed adverse events were generally mild, transient, and similar to those seen with Fosinopril and Hydrochlorothiazide taken separately.
 There was no relationship between the incidence of side effects and age.

-In placebo-controlled clinical trials of fosinopril sodium and hydrochlorothiazide, the usual duration of therapy was two months.
-Adverse clinical or laboratory events led to discontinuation of therapy by 4.3% of 368 placebo-treated patients and by 3.5% of 660 fosinopril sodium and hydrochlorothiazide treated patients.
+In placebo-controlled clinical trials of fosinopril sodium and hydrochlorothiazide tablets, the usual duration of therapy was two months.
+Adverse clinical or laboratory events led to discontinuation of therapy by 4.3% of 368 placebo-treated patients and by 3.5% of 660 fosinopril sodium and hydrochlorothiazide tablet-treated patients.

-The most common reasons for discontinuation of therapy with fosinopril sodium-hydrochlorothiazide in U.S. studies were headache (0.3%), cough (0.3%; see PRECAUTIONS), and fatigue (0.2%).
+The most common reasons for discontinuation of therapy with fosinopril sodium and hydrochlorothiazide tablets in U.S. studies were headache (0.3%), cough (0.3%; see PRECAUTIONS), and fatigue (0.2%).

-The side effects considered probably or possibly related to study drug that occurred in placebo-controlled trials in more than 2% of patients treated with fosinopril sodium and hydrochlorothiazide is shown in the table below.
+The side effects considered probably or possibly related to study drug that occurred in placebo-controlled trials in more than 2% of patients treated with fosinopril sodium and hydrochlorothiazide tablets are shown in the table below.

-Other side effects considered possibly or probably related to study drug that occurred in controlled trials in 0.5% to <2.0% of patients treated with fosinopril sodium and hydrochlorothiazide, and rarer but clinically significant events regardless of causal relationship were:
+Other side effects considered possibly or probably related to study drug that occurred in controlled trials in 0.5% to < 2.0% of patients treated with fosinopril sodium and hydrochlorothiazide tablets, and rarer but clinically significant events regardless of causal relationship were:

 General: Chest pain, weakness, fever, viral infection.